"No one should have to walk alone."

 Meet Kevin

-Akahai Emotional Wellness, LLC is owned and operated by me, Kevin Faust, nationally board-certified and state licensed mental health counselor, certified narcissistic abuse treatment clinician (NATC), certified clinical trauma professional (CCTP), and EMDR trained clinician.
+Akahai Emotional Wellness, LLC is owned and operated by me, Kevin Faust, nationally board-certified and state licensed psychotherapist, certified narcissistic abuse treatment clinician (NATC), certified clinical trauma professional, level 2 (CCTP-II), and EMDR trained clinician.
 I am a licensed counselor in Hawaii as well as Pennsylvania.

 But I specialize in treating womxn with symptoms of narcissistic/psychopathic abuse from men.